Where do you hide your passwords?

 How passwords are found

-Passwords are found with the help of stealware, phishing, spyware or shoulder surfing.
+Passwords are found with the help of steal malware, phishing, spyware or shoulder surfing.
 Once the passwords have been found for the first time, they are also exchanged on hidden channels and distributed further.
 All kinds of passwords can be searched for and found in these locations, known as the dark or deep web: Passwords from professional contexts, privately used passwords, and passwords for all kinds of accounts.
 Once a password has been found, you can, of course, do a lot of nonsense with it, such as identity theft through an account takeover.
 We have already reported on the consequences of account takeovers here.

 Easter every day: How we search for passwords